 - Use the file URL that has a signed URL in the format of

 - Log on to the OSS console.

-- In the left-side bucket list of the OSS console, click the bucket for which you want to set the source image protection.
+- In the left-side navigation pane, click Buckets.
+On the Buckets page, click the bucket for which you want to configure scheduled backup.